confidential-containers/confidential-containers/roadmap.md

 This helps the community deliver releases which address real use cases customers require and focusing on the right priorities.
 The use case driven development approach also includes developing the relevant CI/CDs to ensure end-to-end use cases the community delivers work over time.

-We target the following use cases:

-- Confidential Federated Learning
-- Multi-party Computing (data clean room, confidential spaces etc)
-- Trusted Pipeline (Supply Chain)
-- Confidential RAG LLMs

-These use cases are outlined within [Confidential Computing Use Case Slides](https://docs.google.com/presentation/d/1YSybvMRku1eoFjAmign9DzKGRpKW4REPYpJCNT0sxmc) created by a dedicated working group.
+These use cases are outlined on our [website](https://confidentialcontainers.org/docs/use-cases/).

-For additional details we recommend reviewing the working group's notes: [Confidential containers use cases driven development](https://docs.google.com/document/d/1LnGNeyUyPM61Iv4kBKFbfgmBr3RmxHYZ7Ev88obN0_E/edit?tab=t.0#heading=h.b0rnn2bw76n)
+For additional details the Use Case working group's notes can be found here : [Confidential containers use cases driven development](https://docs.google.com/document/d/1LnGNeyUyPM61Iv4kBKFbfgmBr3RmxHYZ7Ev88obN0_E/edit?tab=t.0#heading=h.b0rnn2bw76n)